marcobeierer/wordpress-linkchecker/src/readme.txt

 = 1.0.0-rc.1 =
 *Release Date - 17th September, 2015*

-* Implemented token support for the Link Checker Professional.
+* Implemented token support for Link Checker Pro.
 * Reset list of broken links directly and not at the first find if a second check is executed.
 * Undone change introduced in 1.0.0-beta.3: Pages blocked by the robots.txt file are not parsed from now on as in versions older than 1.0.0-beta.3.
 I rethought this point and think crawlers should respect the robots.txt, no matter which purpose the crawler has.
 * Support for custom user-agent group (MB-SiteCrawler) in robots.txt.